-Peppermint, that most popular flavoring year round for treats and beverages, is incredibly easy to grow!
+Peppermint, the most popular flavoring year-round for treats and beverages, is incredibly easy to grow!
 With how easily peppermint is to grow it’s important to keep it maintained – this is easily done by growing peppermint in containers.
-To contain in a garden bury an 8-12" tall plastic pot, with the bottom removed and the rim slightly above the soil surface, then plant the peppermint within the pot.
+To contain mint plants in a garden, bury an 8-12 inch tall plastic pot, with the bottom removed and the rim slightly above the soil surface, then plant the peppermint within the pot.

-The wonderfully textured leaves of peppermint are attractive enough to use by the stem-full in bouquets or as garnish on desserts, beverages and entrees.
+The wonderfully textured leaves of peppermint are attractive enough to use by the stem-full in bouquets or as a garnish on desserts, beverages and entrees.
 Go beyond the typical beverage garnish and create mint ice cubes – placing single leaves into each compartment of an ice cube tray then filling and freezing as usual.
-These are very impressive in Mojitos, especially if served with Chocolate-mint frosted cake!
+These are very impressive in mojitos, especially if served with chocolate-mint frosted cake!